Get Ready for Tax Season 2023!

 However, some things have changed.
 For example, reporting rules have changed for taxpayers that should receive a Form 1099-K. You will need this for goods and services that exceeded $600.
 According to the IRS, you should be cautious to file too early if you fall in this category.
 Make sure you have all your key income documents, including the 1099-K form, to avoid having to file an amended tax return.

-Also, it’s important to note that some tax credits will be returning to their 2019 levels, which will more than likely mean a smaller refund this year.
+Also, it’s important to note that some tax credits will be returning to their 2019 levels.
+This means there will more than likely be a smaller refund this year.

 - Those who got $3,600 per dependent in 2021 for the CTC will, if eligible, get $2,000 for the 2022 tax year.